-Meghan Markle, The Biracial Princess: Kate, The Queen, And The Corgis Don’t Care, But Twitter Is Exploding
+Meghan Markle, The Biracial Princess: Kate: The Queen And The Corgis Don’t Care, But Twitter Is Exploding

 — Anal Del Rey ???? (@GayBlessAmerica) November 28, 2017

-Another person tweeted that Meghan’s biracial identity is hardly noticeable and her appearance is more white than she is black.
+Another person tweeted that Meghan’s biracial identity is hardly noticeable, and her appearance is more white than she is black.

 Honest question: